Sourdough Strawberry Cake Recipe {Made With Discard}

 How to Decorate

-First, place the bottom layer on the cake stand.
-Top with about a cup of the strawberry cream cheese frosting and spread with a flat knife until it is evenly covered.
+- First, place the bottom layer on the cake stand.
+Top with about a cup of the vanilla buttercream frosting and spread with a flat knife until it is evenly covered.
 Place the 2nd cake layer on top and cover evenly with another cup of frosting.
 Cover the edges with the remaining frosting.

 Alternative Baking Suggestions